Data Centers in Leiden

 Natural Disaster Risk

-The Netherlands has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-The country's primary challenge is water management, a risk it has engineered world-class defenses against for centuries.
+The Netherlands has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+The country's infrastructure is purpose-built to manage its unique environmental challenges.